atolab/zenoh-web/content/blog/2021-04-28-ROS2-integration.md

 In the scenario described above, the zenoh application discovers the zenoh/DDS bridge via its scouting protocol that leverages UDP multicast - when available.
 Once discovered, a TCP connection is established between the app and the bridge

-{{< rawhtml >}}
     <div style="display:flex;justify-content: left;align-items: center;">
         <img src="../../../img/blog-RO2-integration/multicast-discovery.png" alt="multicast discovery" width="800"></img>
     </div>
-{{< /rawhtml >}}

 But the zenoh application can also be configured to directly establish a TCP connection with a known host, without relying on scouting protocol.
-Thus it can connect directly to the bridge (if reachable) or to 1 or more zenoh routers that will route the zenoh communications between the application and the bridge.
+Thus, it can connect directly to the bridge (if reachable) or to 1 or more zenoh routers that will route the zenoh communications between the application and the bridge.

 Let's see the different use cases: